Standing strong Protecting and defending the rights of DOs

 The following list provides an overview of recent activities advanced on behalf of osteopathic medical students and trainees:

-• In the fall of 2023, leaders from national organizations that oversee osteopathic and allopathic medical education and training met at the AOA’s Washington, D.C., headquarters for a joint meeting on medical student parity.
+- In the fall of 2023, the AOA joined with AACOM to convene a Student Parity Summit, with participation from national organizations that oversee osteopathic and allopathic medical education.
 Participating organizations included the AOA, AACOM, the American Medical Association, the Association of American Medical Colleges and the National Resident Matching Program.
 Several outcomes and next steps were identified and are being advanced as part of a shared action plan that includes: (1) A joint statement outlining the workforce benefits of including osteopathic physicians in residency programs; (2) Meetings with program directors across various specialties to gain insights on current behaviors and attitudes; (3) Further data analysis; (4) Review of VSLO and ERAS filters and participation policies; and (5) Plans for future meetings to identify additional opportunities for collaboration.

 In addition to the initiatives listed above, the AOA continuously works on behalf of osteopathic medial students and trainees to ensure equitable practices in the following areas: